 The Guidelines do not prescribe specific analytical methods nor outcomes of an LTRP.
-Resource planning should reflect the specific circumstances of a utility at a given time, and the process used to develop LTRPs and to identify future actions arising from an LTRP remain within the purview of the utility's management.
+Resource planning should reflect the specific circumstances of a utility at a given time, and the process used to develop LTRPs and to identify future actions arising from an LTRP remains within the purview of the utility's management.
 The Guidelines are not intended as a mechanistic checklist, and the BCUC's decision to accept an LTRP depends on broad considerations.

+Small public utilities, including District Thermal Energy Systems, are not generally required to file LTRPs, but in certain circumstances the BCUC may direct them to file one.
+These circumstances may include situations involving significant longer-term changes to load and/or supply resources.
 Certain sections of the Guidelines may not be directly applicable to every utility, and the BCUC recognizes that departures from the Guidelines may be warranted in some circumstances, particularly in the case of small utilities.
-However, failure to address the Guidelines, without sound explanation for any departures, may result in less efficient reviews or rejection of an LTRP application.
+However, failure to address the Guidelines, without sound explanation for any departures, may result in less efficient reviews or rejection of an LTRP-application.